-Renewing your bartending license is an important step to remain compliant with your state’s laws and regulations for serving alcoholic beverages.
+Renewing your bartending license is an important step to remain compliant with your state’s laws and regulations for serving beverages behind the bar.
 You have to do it every few years and complete all the necessary steps in the process.
 This article will show you how to renew your bartending license and ensure your Bartender career remains uninterrupted.

 Where Can You Renew Your Bartending License?